 It’s time for a new car, yes!
 Finally!
 Now that my youngest son has successfully tackled the stick shift, I can pass the keys on to him.
-My now 11-year-old white (marshmallow) Volkswagen, Jetta has served me proud.
-It took us to California when the kids were small and ploughed to the tops of ski hills with a honk and a wave, as we passed the occasional SUV stuck in the snow on the side of the road.
-With a Sicilian trunk, you could literally fit a dead body and then some.
-People were always amazed at what the little car could pack.
+My 11-year-old white (marshmallow) Volkswagen Jetta has served me proudly.
+It took us to California when the kids were small and ploughed to the tops of ski hills with a honk and a wave as we passed the occasional SUV stuck in the snow on the side of the road.
+You could fit a body and then some with its Sicilian size trunk.
+People were always amazed at what the little Jetta could pack.

-It was a very SAD day when I sold my 1988 Alfa Romeo to my brother-in-law, to purchase our first Jetta, the “official” family car.
-We went for practicality and never looked back, it was a great alternative to the minivan, which I vowed never to drive.
-Sorry, no offence to any of you who drive one, I don’t care how many kids you can stuff into one.
+It was a very SAD day when I sold my 1988 Alfa Romeo to my brother-in-law to purchase our first Jetta (we owned more than one), the “official” family car.
+We went for practicality and never looked back.
+It was a great alternative to the minivan, which I vowed never to own.
+Sorry, no offence to any of you who drive one.
+I don’t care how many kids you can stuff into one.

-Full disclosure, I test drove the new Fiat 124 Abarth…ok, SERIOUSLY, I could get used to calling “Toni” to fix my car after this drive.
-The car drove like a dream, keeping this in perspective, I drive a Jetta city, so anything will feel amazing, right?
+Full disclosure, I test-drove the new Fiat 124 Abarth.
+SERIOUSLY, I could get used to calling “Toni” to fix my car after this test drive.
+The car drove like a dream.
+Keeping this in perspective, I drive a Jetta city, so anything will feel amazing.
 LOL.
-My son says “it’s a no brainer, get the Abarth, you’ll still have the Jetta for any family rides and you can drive the two-seater car the rest of the time.”
-I’m actually considering this, but…do I go for an automatic or manual?
-I really wanted to ditch the stick, but once in the Abarth, it screams stick shift!
-What to do?!
+My son says, “It’s a no-brainer, get the Abarth, you’ll still have the Jetta for any family rides, and you can drive the two-seater car the rest of the time.”
+I’m actually considering this.
+Do I go for an automatic or manual? l wanted to ditch the stick, but once in the Abarth, it screams stick shift!
+What to do?

-We spend a lot of time driving around in our cars, maybe too much time, perhaps we take for granted…all those family vacations, driving to the movies, quick stop at the grocery store or heading to the beach, a car isn’t just a car…
+We spend a lot of time driving around in our cars, maybe too much time, and perhaps we take it for granted.
+But, for those family vacations, going to the movies, quick stops at the grocery store or heading to the beach, a car isn’t just a car.